Glacier National Park

 The Many Glacier Boat Trip is included in the tuition price.

 This workshop will begin on the east side of Glacier National Park and ends on the west side.
 This workshop begins Sunday at 11:00 a.m. and ends Friday at 5 p.m.

-While on the east side of the park, please make your reservations at Many Glacier Hotel for the nights of August 16-19, departing August 20.
-You must make your reservation by emailing firstname.lastname@example.org and request to reserve a room within the Rocky Mountain School of Photography room block.
+While on the east side of the park, please make your reservations at Many Glacier Hotel for the nights of August 15-18, departing August 19.
+You must make your reservation by emailing Mylissa Thompson at MThompson@xanterra.com and request to reserve a room within the Rocky Mountain School of Photography room block.
 Please include your full name, the dates requested and your phone number.
-A sales rep will call you back to make the reservation within 24 hours.
-If you do not receive a response within the 24-hour period, please forward your original reservation request email to email@example.com and we will follow up on the reservation.
+A sales rep will call you back to make your reservation.
+If you do not receive a response within several days (reservation requests are not answered during the weekends), please forward your original reservation request email to email@example.com and we will follow up on the reservation.

-Rates: $155 per night + tax (value room) or $170 per night + tax (refurbished value room).
+Rates: $164 per night + tax (value room) or $175 per night + tax (refurbished value room).
+These prices are subject to change.
 Room choices are based on a first-come, first-served basis.

-Rates: $170 per night + tax.
+Rates: $160 per night + tax (standard) or $175 per night + tax (balcony).
+There is a limit of two people per room.
 Room choices are based on a first-come, first-served basis.

 Complimentary parking is available at both hotels.